Is learning a new language difficult and boring for you?

 1. Discovering Content

-After picking one of the eight languages, you can search for videos and the content of that specific language.
+After picking one of the eight languages, you can search for videos in that language’s content.

 They have organized multimedia content into multiple groups by genre, difficulty level, theme, duration, and type of video.
-You can scroll and swipe in their easy carousel-style layout.
+In their easy carousel-style layout, you can scroll and swipe.

-There are different dialects too.
-So when you search for a specific language, look for the country of origin tag on the video’s thumbnail.
+There are also different dialects.
+So, when you search for a specific language, look for the country of origin tag on the video’s thumbnail.

 The videos are not lectures for academic goals.
 These are actual films and TV shows.
 These are contents everyone loves to watch, irrespective of the language goal.

 To sum up, they have plenty of videos across different categories.
-So, you can search to see its runtime, genre, and country of origin.
+You can search for a video’s runtime, genre, and country of origin.

-You can group your recently watched videos to sync your progress and get a seamless learning and entertainment experience by creating a playlist in the app.
+By creating a playlist in the app, you can group your recently watched videos to sync your progress and get a seamless learning and entertainment experience.

 There is one minor missing feature.
 You cannot filter your search.
 This is a function that you have to compromise for.
 Although subjective, I would like to mark the desired content as favorites, which isn’t possible now.